-Figure 13 shows product CH4_GOS_OCPR for January to June 2017 (top) and July to December 2017 (bottom) gridded at 1°x1°.
+Figure 13 shows product CH4_GOS_OCPR for January to June 2019 (top) and July to December 2019 (bottom) gridded at 1°x1°.

 Figure 14 shows the same maps but for product CH4_GOS_SRFP.
-As can be seen, the products are similar but not exactly identical.
-For example, product CH4_GOS_SRFP contains also data over Antarctica, which is not the case for product CH4_GOS_OCPR.
+As can be seen, the two "proxy" (PR) products are similar but not exactly identical.

 Figure 15 shows the same maps but for product CH4_GOS_OCFP.
-This " full physics " product is sparser compared to the corresponding " proxy " product CH4_GOS_OCPR.
+This " full physics " (FP) product is sparser compared to the corresponding " proxy " (PR) product CH4_GOS_OCPR.

 Figure 16 shows the same maps but for product CH4_GOS_SRFP.
-This " full physics " product is sparser compared to the corresponding " proxy " product CH4 GOS SRPR.
+This "full physics" (FP) product is also sparser compared to the corresponding "proxy" (PR) product CH4_GOS_SRPR.